-6.1.1.
-The proper selection, collection, and submission of specimens for toxicological analyses are of paramount importance if analytical results are to be accurate and their subsequent interpretation is to be scientifically sound and therefore useful in forensic casework.
-These guidelines can apply equally to investigations by Coroners, Procurators Fiscal, and Forensic Medical Examiners and to investigation by law-enforcement agencies of cases involving human performance issues.
+The proper selection, collection (sampling), labelling and submission of specimens for toxicological analyses is of paramount importance if analytical results are to be suitable and their subsequent interpretation is to be scientifically sound and therefore useful in forensic casework.
+These guidelines can apply equally to investigations by Coroners, Procurators Fiscal, Forensic Medical Examiners and to investigation by law-enforcement agencies of civil and criminal matters and cases involving human performance issues.

-6.1.2.
-The laboratory should develop and provide detailed guidelines and instructions to all agencies or parties the laboratory serves and consider this in conjunction with guidance documents already in circulation e.g. "Guidelines for handling medicolegal specimens and preserving chain of evidence" published by the Royal College of Pathologists in July 2008.
+The laboratory should develop and provide detailed guidelines and instructions to all agencies or parties the laboratory serves and consider this in conjunction with guidance documents already in circulation e.g. "Guidelines for handling medicolegal specimens and preserving chain of evidence" published by the Royal College of Pathologists in March 2017.

-6.1.3.
-Instructions should state the types and minimum amounts of specimens needed to accomplish the requisite analyses and subsequent interpretations.
+Instructions should state the types and recommended amounts of specimens needed to accomplish the requisite analyses and subsequent interpretations.

-6.1.4.
 Whenever possible, the amount of specimen collected should be sufficient to ensure that enough remains for subsequent re-analysis if required.

-6.1.5.
-Instructions should include specific requirements for the type and size of specimen containers and, if appropriate, the type and amount of preservative to be added to biological fluids.
+Instructions should include specific requirements for the type and size of specimen containers and, if appropriate, the type and amount of preservative.

-6.1.6.
 Instructions for labelling individual specimen containers, and acceptable conditions for packing and transportation, should also be provided.

-6.1.7.
-Submitting agencies should be instructed to indicate relevant medical history on living subjects or decedents who may carry a highly infectious disease such as tuberculosis, hepatitis or human immunode-ficiency virus.
+Submitting agencies should be instructed to indicate relevant medical history on living subjects or decedents who may carry a highly infectious disease such as tuberculosis, hepatitis or human immunodeficiency virus.
 However, laboratories should adopt "universal precautions" when handling biological specimens, regardless of reported medical history.

-6.1.8.
 Each specimen should be identified by type.
-For blood, the anatomical site of collection should be stated.
-When ante-mortem and/ or peri-mortem specimens are available from a deceased individual, each specimen should be labelled with the time and date of collection.
+For post-mortem blood, the anatomical site of collection should be stated.
+When ante-mortem and/or peri-mortem specimens are available from a deceased individual, each specimen should be labelled with the time and date of collection and whether the specimen is a separated aliquot from an original container.
+It should be noted that gel in containers can absorb drugs and affect analysis (especially quantitative) so should be avoided if possible, or noted.

-6.1.9.
-The name of the subject from whom the specimens were collected should appear on each label, if known, together with other appropriate identification; for example, the Case Number and/or the subject's date of birth.
+The name of the subject from whom the specimens were collected should appear on each label, if known, together with other appropriate identification; for example, the customer number/exhibit reference (as appropriate) and/or the subject's date of birth.